Nervous Tissue

 The structure of the nervous system is explained below-

-Neurons are a unique kind of cell that carries nerve impulses and forms the essential functions found in the nervous system.
+Neurons are a unique kind of cell that carries nerve impulses and forms the essential functions of the nervous system.
 They mainly work with receiving sensory input, processing information, and responding by conveying the required message to the muscles and glands.

 The three main parts of a neuron include dendrites, which obtain signals from other neurons, the cell body (or soma) containing the nucleus in which the information is processed, and the axon, which conducts the impulse generated by the cell body away to other neurons or an effector cell.